 Pursuant to Rhode Island General Law a divorce cannot be resolved without a nominal hearing.
 At the nominal hearing certain testimony must be elicited in order for the divorce to be granted.
 In some circumstances, it is necessary to have witnesses to briefly testify to prove residency.
 If you don’t have the required witnesses your case could be delayed or even dismissed and you may waste your time attending court.

 Proof of Residency in order to obtain an RI Divorce

 Is it necessary to prove compliance with the residency requirements at the “nominal hearing” in order to obtain an uncontested divorce?
 Yes!=In order to file for divorce you need to have been a domiciled inhabitant and resident of Rhode Island for one year prior to your filing of the complaint.
 If you have not been a domiciled inhabitant and resident of RI for one year prior to filing your complaint for divorce, you can file based on your husband’s / wife’s residency for one year prior to the filing.
 It does not matter if you change your residency or move out of town the next day so long as you were a resident on the date of the filing and for one year prior!(There are exceptions for people in the armed forces (army, navy, air force, marines, military) who are stationed in other states or countries)

 How do I prove Residency in order to obtain a Rhode Island Divorce?

-In order to prove residency, it is sufficient, if both parties appear at the nominal court date and testify that at least one of the parties was a domiciled inhabitant and resident of Rhode Island for one year prior to the filing of the complaint for divorce.
+In order to prove residency, it is enough if both parties appear at the nominal court date and testify that at least one of the parties was a domiciled inhabitant and resident of Rhode Island for one year prior to the filing of the complaint for divorce.
 The Family Court will typically waive the requirement for additional witness if both husband and wife attend the nominal court date and testify that at least one party had the requisite residency as set forth above.

 What County in the family Court should the divorce in RI case be filed in?

 What does “pro se” mean?